sketchplugins/plugin-directory/README.md

 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Bonsai Standards](https://github.com/thechinesekid/bonsai-plugin), by Hui Zheng: Update all the colors in an artboard to the latest Bonsai colors.
-- [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
 - [sketch2vd](https://github.com/alexjlockwood/sketch2vd), by Alex Lockwood: A Sketch plugin that exports selected layers to VectorDrawable for Android.
 - [SVGO Export](https://github.com/josephmcasey/sketch-plugin-svgo-unique-id), by Joseph Casey: Uses SVGO to compress exported SVG assets
 - [Zen Sketch](https://github.com/francisvega/zen-sketch), by Francis Vega: A collection of Sketch plugins